sib-swiss/dh-mr-mark16/THIRD-PARTY-NOTICE.md

-The MARK16 MR API uses third party material from the project Mirador, under Apache 2.0 License (see below).
+The SNSF MARK16 MR API uses third party material from uses third party material from the projects listed below.
+The original copyright notice and the license under which MARK16 received such third party material are set forth below.
+MARK16 reserves all other rights not expressly granted, whether by implication, estoppel or otherwise.

 In the event that we accidentally failed to list a required notice, please bring it to our attention.
-Post an issue or email us: claire.clivaz[at]sib.swiss © 2021 SNSF MARK16, DH+, SIB Swiss Institute of Bioinformatics, Lausanne (CH)
+Post an issue or email us: claire.clivaz[at]sib.swiss

 - FAT FREE  (https://github.com/bcosca/fatfree-core/blob/master/COPYING)
 - MIRADOR  (https://github.com/ProjectMirador/mirador/blob/master/LICENSE)